 Released on the heels of the proudly sentimental ‘War Horse,’ it is a surprisingly restrained film on his part, with no characteristic bursts of emotion and also one unafraid to demystify the process by which the Thirteenth Amendment was passed.
 The complex political game it plays with its characters hence becomes a display of his maturity as a director.
 Also, the aforementioned cast makes it an important example of another one of his overlooked qualities – the ability to juggle ensemble casts expertly.

 7. West Side Story (2021)

-When a remake is being helmed by someone like Steven Spielberg and not as a cash grab opportunity by a studio, the question that instantly comes up is ‘Can he better the original?’
-That is a tall task, given the 1961 original’s iconic status and its immaculate craftsmanship.
+When a remake is being helmed by someone like Steven Spielberg and not as a cash grab opportunity by a studio, the question that instantly comes up is, ‘Can he better the original?’
+Given the 1961 original’s iconic status and immaculate craftsmanship, that is a tall task.
 The original began with one of the greatest openings to a film in history, an introduction to the Jet-Shark rivalry done with a combination of sweeping cameras and editing more fluid than even the dance moves in the film.
 He doesn’t recreate that epicness right away.
 Instead, what emerges, slowly but steadily over the course of it, is a film so sure-footed that in it, he isn’t just trying to better the original – he knows that his iteration is better.

 Related to this Steven Spielberg Film: The 10 Best Movie Musicals in Cinema